Get a mix of stocks and bonds in one fund

 If you're looking to generate income in retirement, Vanguard Managed Payout Fund** might be appropriate for you.

 If you'd like a set asset allocation based on the level of risk you're comfortable with, choose from a variety of traditional index or actively managed balanced funds.
+Many people start with a core portfolio of index funds and then add actively managed funds for certain segments.

 We're here to help